yehyifan/yehyifan/README.md

 ### Data Analyst | SQL • Python • Dashboarding • Business Insight

-I am a UK-based Data Analyst with 1+ year of industry experience at Merck, turning audit and operational data into dashboards, reports and insights for business decision-making.
-I recently completed an MSc in Data Science and Analytics, strengthening my skills in SQL, Python, machine learning and analytical problem-solving.

-I bring a structured, people-oriented and growth-driven approach to analytics, making analysis clear, practical and useful for stakeholders.

-My projects focus on practical business questions across user behaviour, performance monitoring, pattern discovery, dashboards and predictive models.
+I am a **UK-based Data Analyst** with **1+ year of industry experience at Merck**, where I turned audit and operational data into **dashboards, reports and business insights**.
+I recently completed an **MSc in Data Science and Analytics**, strengthening my skills in **SQL, Python, machine learning and analytical problem-solving**.
+I bring a **structured, people-oriented and growth-driven** approach to analytics, building projects around **user behaviour, performance monitoring, pattern discovery, dashboarding and predictive modelling**.

 ## Technical Skills 🧰